Goorakh/RiskOfChaos/README.md

 Q: Why does the icon look like shit?<br/>
 A: I failed art class __(If you have a better design in mind please let me know, I'll take any excuse to get rid of that abomination)__

+If you have any feedback or bug reports, please open a [GitHub issue](https://github.com/Goorakh/RiskOfChaos/issues/new)

 ## Changelog

 **0.1.1 Changes:**